nshawn4675/nshawn4675.github.io/_posts/2020-07-10-Flatten-a-Multilevel-Doubly-Linked-List.md

 ---
 layout: post
-title:  "[LeetCode July Challange]Day10-Maximum Width of Binary Tree"
+title:  "[LeetCode July Challange]Day10-Flatten a Multilevel Doubly Linked List"
 date:   2020-07-10 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: LeetCode
+tags: [Linked List, Depth-First-Search, Doubly-Linked List, C++]
 ---
 You are given a doubly linked list which in addition to the next and previous pointers, it could have a child pointer, which may or may not point to a separate doubly linked list.
 These child lists may have one or more children of their own, and so on, to produce a multilevel data structure, as shown in the example below.